jhnwu3/BioNetGMMFit/README.md

 to use means and second moments only.
 All boolean options such as "Use Linear Model?" are set to on with 1, and set to off with 0.

-### *System Parameters*

-All ODE system parameters such as the number of protein species and rate constants are listed in system_parameters.csv.
-By default, the program runs with 3 protein species and 5 rate constants as well as respective X data sizes. *(Tentative feature to be added in)*, The program will autodetect the number of protein species based on the number of columns in the data csv files.

-(Tentative feature to be added in), will autodetect the total number of rows in the X/Y csv files.
-For now, a *sample size* must be defined in the Config.csv file.
+### *Defining Your Own Linear or Nonlinear System*

+#### *Linear*

+#### *Nonlinear*

 ## **Directory Structure** ##

-### *sig_gmm*
+### *CyGMM*
-The default directory contains all configuration csv files needed to run the program.
+Main Directory with general configuration files and system.cpp code files.

 ### *src*
-Contains all C++ files needed to recompile the program.
+Contains all C++ source and header files needed to recompile the program.

 ### *data*
-This is where all the protein data is.
-The simulated data is provided as default for those wanting to use it based on the paper.
+This is where protein input data is read in from the program.
+Example data (used in the paper) is provided in the example folder.

+### *example*
+Contains various examples for use with the linear and nonlinear system provided by default in the program / code.
+There is a system.pdf that gives a brief summary explanation of the nonlinear ODE system used.